DataAsh21/FederationU-Insights-Dashboard/README.md

 Whether you're analyzing revenue trends, exploring cover counts, or visualizing data over time, our interactive dashboards provide the clarity you need to drive success.
 Start your journey toward data-driven excellence today!

+Join us in harnessing the power of data to shape the future of Federation University. 📊🎓